-1. First you’ll need to make a pumpkin purée.
-Chop and peel your squash into cubes.
-Pop in a pan of boiling water and reduce to a simmer for 20 mins or until soft.
+1. First you’ll need to make a purée.
+Chop and peel the pumpkin or squash into cubes.
+Pop it in a pan of boiling water and reduce to a simmer for 20 mins or till soft.

-2. Drain and chuck in a food processor, or blitz in the pan with a hand blender till smooth and lump free.
+2. Drain the squash and tip it into a food processor, or blitz in the pan with a hand blender till completely smooth.

-3. Combine the rest of the ingredients above with 4-5 tbsp of your pumpkin puree in a pan and bring to the boil.
-Once boiling, reduce to a simmer for a further 5 mins.
+3. Combine the rest of the ingredients in a pan with 4-5 tbsp of the pumpkin or squash purée.
+Bring to the boil, then reduce to a simmer and cook for 5 mins.

-4. Take off the heat and pour through a sieve or muslin square to remove any little lumps and the cinnamon stick.
-Pour into a clean, dry bottle or container and cool before popping in the fridge.
+4. Take off the heat and pour the mixture through a sieve or muslin square to remove any little lumps and catch the cinnamon stick.
+Pour the syrup into a clean, dry bottle or container and cool before popping in the fridge.